matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

     cp $rootDir/outputs/askoski.json $outDir
     cp $rootDir/outputs/course2vec.npy $outDir
     cp $rootDir/outputs/search_keywords.pkl $outDir
-1. does it make sense that match_course_to_idx2course and joining course & class descriptions comes after all the retraining?  what's the point in that?
-    - difference between course_description_init vs course_description_final?

-## Errors?

-1. Is this error a problem in data refresh?  `invalid literal for int() with base 10: 'STUDENT_ID' STUDENT_ID`?
-1. Models c2v retraining message
-    - refresh_serendipitous_c2v.py:74: RuntimeWarning: invalid value encountered in true_divide
-  bow_weight_for_equi /= bow_weight0[:, np.newaxis]
-    - refresh_serendipitous_bow.py:29: FutureWarning: by argument to sort_index is deprecated, please use .sort_values(by=...)
-    courses = courses.sort_index(by=['idx'])
-1. `Loaded Next Semester Courses HTTP Error 404: Not Found` - is this an actual error or did it just run out of pages to read and it's actually fine?  the class files look the same (from Data-AskOski refresh api script)
-1. Traceback (most recent call last):
-  File "course_api.py", line 35, in <module>
-    headers['app_key'] = os.environ['courseAppKey']
-  File "/usr/lib/python3.5/os.py", line 725, in __getitem__
-    raise KeyError(key) from None
-KeyError: 'courseAppKey'

 ------------------------------------------------------------

 ## Completed

-## Major seats reservation filter
+## Task: Major seats reservation filter

 Creating a new filter in AskOski that will filter a user's suggested courses based on whether their majors fall within the class reservations.
 This filter will be applied automatically to the already existing Open Seats filter.
 This task is a two-step process:
     1)  Modify Data-AskOski to include reserve capacity information with each class, which involves querying the reserved seats API and augmenting the next_sem_dict to include reserve capacity data.
     2)  Modify Service-AskOski to filter classes shown based on the reserve capacity data and the student's own majors.
 This involves creating a mapping between majors as represented in AskOski to the requirement groups in the API, and then creating a filter with it.

+## Question: does it make sense that match_course_to_idx2course and joining course & class descriptions comes after all the retraining?  what's the point in that?  difference between course_description_init vs course_description_final?

+- fixed, we do API tasks first then retraining

-## get familiar with how to do a semester changeover
+## Task: get familiar with how to do a semester changeover

 - what is the purpose of eval semester?  eval semester is the last semester in the data or the target semester?
     - last semester in the data, it's used to validate somehow by calculating recall